antolikjan/website/positions.md

 * Computational modelling of prosthetic vision systems
 * Modelling of activity driven development of funcional visual system

-Please look [here](/research.html) at examples of available projects, but we wellcome students with their own project ideas, as long as they are aligned with the resarch focus of the group.
+Please look [here](/research.html) at examples of available projects, but we welcome students with their own project ideas, as long as they are aligned with the resarch focus of the group.